tenstorrent/whisper/README.md

        Configuration file (JSON file defining system features).

     --snapshotdir path
-       Directory prefix for saving snapshots: Snapshots (see --sanpshotpreid) are placed in sub-directories of the given path.
+       Directory prefix for saving snapshots: Snapshots (see --sanpshotperiod) are placed in sub-directories of the given path.
 Default: "snapshot".

     --snapshotperiod n